 Peninsula Advanced Energy Community Solar Siting Survey

-As part of the Peninsula Advanced Energy Community (PAEC), an initiative designed to streamline policies and showcase projects that facilitate local renewables and other advanced energy solutions, the Clean Coalition conducted a Solar Siting Survey to assess the potential for commercial solar photovoltaic (PV) in southern San Mateo County.
-The PAEC Solar Siting Survey evaluated thousands of potential locations — based on site characteristics, existing loads, and grid infrastructure — to identify those in built environments that are best suited for a solar PV installation of at least 100 kilowatts (kW).
-In total, this Solar Siting Survey identified over 65 megawatts (MW) of technical potential for commercial solar installations within the PAEC region.
+As part of the Peninsula Advanced Energy Community (PAEC), an initiative designed to streamline policies and showcase projects that facilitate local renewables and other advanced energy solutions, the Clean Coalition conducted a Solar Siting Survey to assess the potential for commercial solar PV in southern San Mateo County.
+The PAEC Solar Siting Survey evaluated thousands of potential locations — based on site characteristics, existing loads, and grid infrastructure — to identify those in built environments that are best suited for a solar PV installation of at least 100 kW.
+In total, this Solar Siting Survey identified over 65 MW of technical potential for commercial solar installations within the PAEC region.
 Many more siting opportunities of different capacities in the PAEC region are coming soon.
 Learn more about our PAEC Solar Siting Survey and see the results.

 SCE Preferred Resources Pilot Solar Siting Survey